 Community safety and health behavior are interrelated issues, and many factors that contribute to an unsafe community also contribute to poor health behaviors and health outcomes among its residents.
 In order to have a positive impact on health, safety must be made a health priority by state legislators, county commissioners, city councils, and local agencies.
 To make communities safer, there need to be more resources, such as an increased police presence, for the enforcement of policies aimed at preventing crime.
 Also, there must be support behind community efforts to make the community safer, such as community watch groups, as long as these groups do not profile individuals, or take part in extreme neighborhood watch behaviors.

-In addition, neighborhoods should be walkable, which can be accomplished through the creation of safe paths.
+Neighborhoods should be walkable, which can be accomplished through the creation of safe paths.